 The Work Orders "Settings" page is where you will dictate how a team member is able to complete a work order form in Woven.
-In the "Settings" tab you can define trades, add reasons for submitting work orders, define work order priority colors, and view the verification of trades and reasons.
+In the "Settings" tab you can define work order categories, add reasons for submitting work orders, define work order priority colors, and view the verification of categories and reasons.
 To get to the work order "Settings" page, click "Work Orders" under the Maintenance menu.
 Then click "Settings" in the upper right-hand corner.

-In the "Trades" tab, enter the names of trades that could be used to address all types of facility work orders.
-Trades (e.g., heating and cooling, plumbing, and roofing) listed on this tab will appear in the "Trades" drop-down menu of facility work order forms.
-The user will then choose the trade expected to resolve the facility issue.
+In the Work Order "Categories" tab, enter the names of Work Orders Categories that could be used to address all types of work orders.
+Categories (e.g., heating and cooling, plumbing, and roofing) listed on this tab will appear in the "Categories" drop-down menu of work order forms.
+The user will then choose the category expected to resolve the issue.
+This is particularly useful for reporting work orders that are not associated with a specific tracked asset.

 In the "Reasons" tab, you will find all of the reasons for submitting a work order.
 After selecting a reason from this tab, you will be directed to that reason's page where you can:

-- Define the trades and categories affiliated with the selected reason.
+- Define the work order categories and asset categories affiliated with the selected reason.

 - Configure a specific position to be notified when a work order with that reason has been submitted.